cloudflare/cloudflare-docs/products/warp-client/src/content/warp-for-teams/teams/macOS-Teams.md

 ### Example configuration in Jamf

-With Jamf, the WARP client deployment is performed in three distinct steps:
+With Jamf, the WARP Client deployment is performed in three distinct steps:
-1. Upload the WARP client `pkg` file.
+1. Upload the WARP Client `pkg` file.
-1. Create a policy that deploys the WARP client `pkg` file.
+1. Create a policy that deploys the WARP Client `pkg` file.
 1. Create a configuration profile with the settings you want pushed down.

 The following sections will walk you through each of these steps.